Interactive ontology debugging: two query strategies for efficient fault localization: Motivating examples and basic concepts

-If the oracle gives the answer \emph{yes} then the set of rejected diagnoses is $\dnx$ and the set of remaining diagnoses is $\dx\cup \dz$.
+If the oracle answers \emph{yes} then the set of rejected diagnoses is $\dnx$ and the set of remaining diagnoses is $\dx\cup \dz$.

-If the oracle gives the answer \emph{no} then the set of rejected diagnoses is $\dx$ and the set of remaining diagnoses is $\dnx \cup {\bf D^{\emptyset}}$. \end{property}
+If the oracle answers \emph{no} then the set of rejected diagnoses is $\dx$ and the set of remaining diagnoses is $\dnx \cup \dz$. \end{property}

-Consequently, given a query $\qry$ either $\dx$ or $\dnx$ are eliminated but ${\bf D^{\emptyset}}$ always remains after the query is answered.
+Consequently, given a query $\qry$ either $\dx$ or $\dnx$ is eliminated but $\dz$ always remains after the query is answered.
 For generating queries we have to investigate for which subsets $\dx, \dnx \subseteq \mD$ a query exists that can differentiate between these sets.
-A straight forward approach for query generation is to investigate all possible subsets of $\mD$.
-This is feasible if we limit the number $n$ of minimal diagnoses to be considered during query generation and selection.
-E.g.\ for $n=9$ in the worst case the algorithm has to verify $512$ possible partitions.
+A straight forward approach is to investigate all possible subsets of $\mD$.
+In our evaluation we show that this is feasible if we limit the number $n$ of minimal diagnoses to be considered during query generation and selection.
+E.g.\ for $n=9$, the algorithm has to verify $512$ possible partitions in the worst case.